eafunk/audiorack/README.txt

 and let it run Carla.

 *** Using Pipewire to emulate Jack-Audio ***

+Make sure the user you are running audiorack in is a member of the "rtkit" group on linux systems.
+This will allow pipewire to give realtime and priority scheduling to the audio handling threads to prevent glitches.

+sudo usermod -a -G rtkit <username>

 I recomend installing the ubuntustudio-installer and ubuntustudio-audio packages to your system.
 This will help enable